 We have the experience and knowledge to help you find the best solution to your alleged probation violation.
 If you are facing a violation of probation in any Detroit area District Court or Circuit Court, we can help.

-If you’d like a free phone consultation with an experienced Michigan probation violation attorney, call criminal attorney Jeffrey Buehner at (248) 865-9640 or fill out our Free Consultation form.
+If you’d like a free phone consultation with an experienced Michigan probation violation attorney, call Michigan criminal lawyer Jeffrey Buehner at (248) 865-9640 or fill out our Free Consultation form.